Germany–India relations: History

+Historic relations

+In 1407 CE, Romani people, who are of Indian origin were recorded living in Germany; within ten years they are expelled.

+In the 19th and early 20th centuries, several German scholars made significant contributions to the exploration of Indian culture and the study of Sanskrit, working on the foundations laid by people like Heinrich Roth and Johann Ernst Hanxleden.

+One of the most prominent figures was Max Müller (1823–1900), a German philologist and Orientalist.
+He edited the 50-volume series Sacred Books of the East, bringing Indian and eastern texts to a western audience.
+Franz Bopp made groupbreaking contributions to Indo-European studies.
+Other important 19th century German Indologists where Albrecht Weber, Hermann Oldenberg, Friedrich Schlegel and Georg Bühler.
+Indology became an important academic discipline in German universities, and Indian thought had its influences on German philosophy, with Indomania developing in some circles.

-During World War I, India was a part of the British Crown.
-Consequently, the British Indian Army was ordered to contribute soldiers to the Allied war effort, including on the Western Front.
+During World War I, India was ruled as an empire by the British monarch as the Emperor of India.
+Consequently, the Indian Army was ordered to contribute soldiers to the Allied war effort, including on the Western Front.
 Pro-independence activists within the colonial armies sought German assistance in procuring India's freedom, resulting in the Hindu–German Conspiracy during World War I.

-During World War II, the Allied war effort mobilized 2.5 million volunteer troops from British India.
+During World War II, the Allied war effort mobilized 2.5 million volunteer troops from India.
 Subhas Chandra Bose, a prominent Indian independence activist, made a determined effort to obtain India's independence from Britain by seeking military assistance from the Axis powers.
-The Indische Legion was formed to serve as a liberation force for British-ruled India and was principally made up of British Indian prisoners of war and expatriates in Europe.
+The Indische Legion was formed to serve as a liberation force for India and was principally made up of Indian PoWs and expatriates in Europe.

+The book Mein Kampf by Nazi leader Adolf Hitler has remained popular in India even in the 21st century.
+Some early Hindu nationalists saw Fascism as an inspiration.

-The newly formed Republic of India was one of the first nations to end the State of War with Germany after World War II and did not claim war reparations from Germany although 24,000 soldiers serving in the British Indian Army died in the campaign to fight Nazi Germany.
+The newly formed Republic of India was one of the first nations to end the State of War with Germany after World War II and did not claim war reparations from Germany although 24,000 soldiers serving in the Indian Army died in the campaign to fight Germany.

 India maintained diplomatic relations with both West Germany and East Germany and supported their reunification in 1990.

-Germany condemned India for liberating Goa from Portuguese rule in 1961 and supported Portugal's dictatorial regime under Salazar against India.
-Germany was critical of India for intervening in the 1971 Bangladesh Liberation War.
-Germany rejected India's 1998 nuclear tests with Chancellor Helmut Kohl saying: "This was the wrong decision for them to take; we do not accept that decision."
+West Germany condemned India for liberating Goa from Portuguese rule in 1961 and supported Portugal's dictatorial regime under Salazar against India.
+West Germany was critical of India for intervening in the 1971 Bangladesh Liberation War.
+West Germany rejected India's 1998 nuclear tests with Chancellor Helmut Kohl saying: "This was the wrong decision for them to take; we do not accept that decision."